alcarney/blog/content/20210113T120000--ast-python-frontend__blog_c_proglangs_python.rst

 :tags: blog, c, proglangs, python
 :author: Alex Carney
 :language: en
-:excerpt: 2

-.. code:
-   - code/ccalc/
-   - code/simple-ast/
-   description: Creating a Python frontend to my simple AST evaluator

 Creating a CPython Extension
 ============================

+.. container:: post-teaser

    :doc:`Previously </blog/2020/ast-simple-eval>`, as part of my exploration into how programming languages are implemented, I wrote a very simple AST evaluator that knew how to add and multiply floats together.
 Since constructing these ASTs by hand is quite painful I thought it would be fun to come up with a frontend to my "programming language" which could do it for me.

    Now your typical frontend would be some kind of parser built into the compiler/interpreter.
 However, while I'm definitely interested in parsing I don't quite feel like tackling that just yet.
 Instead I'm going to have Python be the frontend and embed my toy language into it via a `CPython Extension`_

-.. <!--more-->

 Overview
 --------